Q: What is it?

 On peak reading VU meters tested using white noise, the L/R separation appears to be only about 6dB.
 But the actual separation is much higher.

 Comb Stereo divides the Left and Right channels into a "comb" of frequencies to send the stereo information, so each channel only has half the frequencies present.
 But mono/centre sounds are not encoded, so all the mono/centre frequencies are sent.
 Also, stereo difference (L-R) is not combed either!
 So "surround" sounds are also flat (above 200Hz).
-And, strangely.. it sends the stereo difference (L-R) as if it were mono L+R! (but delayed and phase shifted)
+And, strangely.. it sends the stereo difference (L-R) as if it were mono L+R! (but delayed and phase shifted) This means surround sounds decode as centre sounds, so the system can't cope with more L-R than L+R signal.

 The majority of sounds in music are in the centre, so this scheme is very compatible with mono.
 Most sounds are not encoded, and so the encoder output sounds mostly normal.
 Sounds that are only in the Left or Right channels are comb filtered, and may have a slightly "hollow/pipe" sound to them.
 However, our ears get used to hearing the comb filter artifacts because they happen every day - anywhere you have sounds reflecting off flat surfaces like walls, ceilings and floors.

-So it's amazingly simple and effective - considering it's sending two channels over a single path, with no increase in bandwidth!
+Comb Stereo is amazingly simple and effective - considering it's sending two channels over a single path, with no increase in bandwidth!

 * Comb Stereo was rapidly

-stages.
 Expect more improvements!

 Q: Great!
 So how can I decode it?